 Bratislava is right next to Vienna and quite close to Budapest.
+So you can do a day trip to Bratislava from Vienna or Budapest.
 During one of our trips to Budapest, we decided to make a day trip to Bratislava, Slovakia.
 The first question was:

-If money is all you care, you can save 1.5 Euros on this return trip, but the train is definitely a better value for money deal.
-You have more options, more flexibility, if you are under 26 you can get a reduced price and most important you can go earlier and arrive in the morning to Bratislava.
 The fact that we were staying very close to the train station was also very nice because we were able to just walk there.
-To take full advantage of the day we woke up really early to catch the first train to Bratislava
+To take full advantage of the day, we woke up really early to catch the first train to Bratislava.

-Best things to do in a day trip to Bratislava
+Best things to do on a day trip to Bratislava

 St. Martin’s Cathedral